Let Us Explore The Firepower Of The Mi-28 Havoc Chopper

 The Mi-28 helicopter employs a helmet-mounted target designator, which enables the pilot to effectively designate targets.
 Once a target is designated, it is then assigned to the navigator’s surveillance and fire control system.
 This allows the weapons officer to engage the target using guided weapons or guns.
 The targeting system operates in perfect synchronization with the pilot’s line of sight, ensuring precise acquisition and engagement of targets.

-We would encourage you to explore this article as well: Israeli Origin Spyder Air Defence System For The IAF
+We would encourage you to explore this article as well: ASTRA Air-to-Air Missile

 In addition, Russia’s military rotary-wing helicopter fleet has recently undergone a comprehensive upgrade by integrating state-of-the-art night vision goggles ( NVG ).
 This significant enhancement provides pilots with improved night vision capabilities, thereby enabling them to operate with greater effectiveness and safety in low-light environments.
 The integration of NVG technology represents a significant boost to the overall operational readiness of Russia’s rotary-wing aircraft fleet.